greenina/TWIX/DP3.md

 - Overall, lots of high ranked problems are discovered in this task in the aspect of severity
-- Number of problems found were the biggest

 **[Problems]**

-<u>Problem : User doesn’t know the purpose of the companion</u>
+<u>Problem : User doesn’t know the purpose of the companion</u>(P3)

 - Severity Scale : Major
 - Solution
-  - Add a brief description when selecting a character
+  - Option1)Add a brief description when selecting a character(text balloons of companion introducing them briefly)
-  - Before choosing a character, give the user the context of the current situation, pop up a pop-up window with a speech balloon, indicating information such as that you can see other characters through arrow buttons
+  - Option2)sBefore choosing a character, give the user the context of the current situation, pop up a pop-up window with a speech balloon, indicating information such as that you can see other characters through arrow buttons
 - Grounds
-  Users were embarrassed because there was usually no such function providing companion character.
+  Users were embarrassed having their own companion is not a general feature.
-  So we realized that it is needed to provide enough context explanation for why we are doing this.
+  So we realized that it is needed to provide enough(but not too much) context explanation for why we are doing this.

-<u>Problem : User is curious about why Mypage is shown right after signing up, and even doesn’t recognize that the page is Mypage</u>
+<u>Problem : User is curious about why Mypage is shown right after signing up, and even doesn’t recognize that the page is Mypage</u>(P4)

 - Severity Scale : Minor
 - Solution
   - Show the word, “MyPage”
   - Write a big indicator in every page which shows where you are, and make tabs in mypage that can be switched between wish list, purchased history, personal info.

-- -
+  -

-<u>Problem : Doubtful seeing on a non-green product on the product list, or misunderstood it as an eco-friendly product</u>
+<u>Problem : Misunderstand non-eco friendly product as an eco-friendly product(by site's concept)</u>(P2,P3)

 - Severity : Major
 - Solution
-  - Get rid of all non-eco-friendly product
-  - Change the interaction type with companions from caring healthy to raising from child to adult
+  - The concept of the web page is too eco-friendly, so users might think that every products are eco friendly and we strongly agreed with user's words.
+  - We'll change the background from forest to something which doesn't imply environment(i.e white background).

+<u>Problem : Wouldn't buy non-eco friendly product in this site due to negative effects, so non-eco friendly products don't seem to be needed</u>(P2)

+- Severity : Major
+- Solution
+  - We first thought about getting rid of all the non-eco friendly products, but we eventually got to the point that our service is not just green-product shopping mall.
+Our intend is to help newcomers of eco-friendly products get continuously motivated so they could overcome other factors(personal gain).
+  - Instead of making tree die(too negative) by adding non-eco friendly product to the wish list, we will show the grown progress of the companion(from baby to adult)
+  - Not in main page but in each category page, non-eco friendly products will be contained, but no negative effects will be applied to non-eco friendly products, but positive effects will remain or be developed for the eco-friendly products.

 **Task 3) Make your companion's state "healthy"**